vStone/wp-plugin-github-grubber/readme.txt

 Tested up to: 3.0.1
 Stable tag: 1.0

 GitHub Grubber displays public GitHub repositories in WordPress.
+More information can be found at: http://whoisowenbyrne.com/github-grubber

 == Description ==